1heidi/open-data-monitor/README.md

-# Open Data Policy Monitor — U.S. Academic & Government Sources
+# Open Data / Science Policy Monitor — U.S. Academic & Government Updates

 ### Overview
-This project automatically searches for, summarizes, and reports on recent (past 7 days) developments in **U.S. open data and open science policy**, focusing on academic and federal agency activity.
+This project automatically searches for, summarizes, and reports on recent (past 7 days) developments in **U.S. open data and science policy**, focusing on academic and federal agency activity.

 It:
 1. Gathers recent web articles and policy news using SERPAPI.